slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 ![](/assets/images/htb-writeup-kryptos/mysql_callback.png)

-The MySQL server connects back to me so that means I can retrieve the hash using the MSF `server/capture/mysql` module.
+The MySQL server connects back to me so that means I can capture the challenge and response pairs and then crack them offline.
+Metasploit already has a module for that: `server/capture/mysql`

 ```
 msf5 auxiliary(server/capture/mysql) > show options